Iguanodectes

-Iguanodectes is a genus of freshwater fish found in tropical South America, with eight currently described species.
+Iguanodectes is a genus of freshwater ray-finned fish belonging to the family Iguanodectidae.
+The fishes in this genus are found in tropical South America.
 They are all small tetras, none longer than 5 inches, and often have attractive silvery or striped scales, which makes them a target for the ornamental fish industry.
-Alongside the genus Piabucus, it is in the subfamily Iguanodectinae, which in turn is in the family Iguanodectidae.
-The genus Bryconops, which is also in Iguanodectidae, makes up a sister clade to Iguanodectinae.
+Alongside the genus Piabucus, it has been treated as belonging to the subfamily Iguanodectinae, which in turn is in the family Iguanodectidae, although this is not universally recognised.